scikit-hep/awkward/docs-sphinx/reference/index.md

 **Numba compatibility:** {func}`ak.numba.register` informs Numba about Awkward Array types; rarely needed because this should happen automatically.

-**Pandas compatibility:** {func}`ak.to_pandas` turns an Awkward Array into a list of DataFrames or joins them with [pd.merge](https://pandas.pydata.org/pandas-docs/version/1.0.3/reference/api/pandas.merge.html) if necessary.
+**Pandas compatibility:** {func}`ak.to_dataframe` turns an Awkward Array into a list of DataFrames or joins them with [pd.merge](https://pandas.pydata.org/pandas-docs/version/1.0.3/reference/api/pandas.merge.html) if necessary.

 **NumExpr compatibility:** {func}`ak.numexpr.evaluate` and {func}`ak.numexpr.re_evaluate` are like the NumExpr functions, but with Awkward Array support.